Zinc, taste that name, Zinc. A strange name for a band or

 empire and the inner core of the mastermind Italian musicians.

 producer Kashif did some gigs with Petrus in 1982 on Zinc's

 and High fashion's albums with a good result and on this great

 tune he showed his potential.
 The most interesting thing with

 "Street level" is the subtle mix of styles and instruments

 brilliantly mixed with Gordon Grody's lively, energetic and

 irresistible song effort.
-Even though it's much
+Even though it's much pop it never

-synth patterns, but most of all the highly addictive, playful and distinctive
+but most of all the highly addictive, playful and distinctive

-guitars seamlessly drifting from hard punch
+guitars seamlessly drifting from hard punch to soft, made

 three following grooves were all written by Malavasi and was

 level as the first track even though the last track "This

 is where the love is" had some interesting and quirky

 guitar riffs and an expressive song by Grody.
 On the B side

 however another notable track was presented by Zinc in the

 funky gem of "Punkulation" featuring some fat bass

 guitar riffs and a great singing effort.
 Romani wrote it and

 it became maybe his most surprising and bold track.
-The two last ones included
+The two

-and the album was ending up with the average "Livin' in
+by Malavasi and the album was ending up with the average "Livin'

 in all was the interesting and tasteful album without a doubt